CogComNeuroSci/COMPASS/ReadMe.md

 ### Returns:
   - *Fitting_results.csv* file, containing a row for each subject and four columns: *SubjectID, Estimated_LR, Estimated_InvTemp and Negative_LogL*
   - Updated files for each subject.
-To each individual file, two rows are added: *Response_likelihood and Prediction_Error*
+To each individual file, two rows are added: *Response_likelihood and PE_estimate*

 ### Running the fitting procedure: